dlcs/lustre-watcher/README.md

 The application can be built as a standalone container image and deployed to any container runtime.

 There are currently 3 values that are configurable via appSettings:
-- LUSTRE_mountPoint
+- MountPoint
   - The path, local to the container, where the filesystem to be monitored is located.
 NOTE: it's assumed this mount point encapsulates the entire filesystem.
 Mounting a subdirectory will create incorrect disk usage reports.
-- LUSTRE_cleanupPeriod
+- CleanupPeriod
   - The frequency, in milliseconds, that the cleanup routine will be executed.
 The cleanup routine will compare disk usage with a configured usage threshold and begin purging old files.
-- LUSTRE_cleanupThreshold
+- CleanupThreshold
   - A value between [0, 100) representing a percentage of total disk space usage before considering cleanup.
 For example, a value of 10 will begin cleanup when there is 10% or less free space available.
-- LUSTRE_cleanupBatchSize
+- CleanupBatchSize
   - During a cleanup operation, files are deleted in batches of this size.
 Cleanup will stop when free space below threshold.
 NOTE: We cannot iterate the full set as the change watcher can edit at the same time.
+- MinimiseDeletions
+  - During a cleanup operation, available size can be reassessed on every deletion to keep number of files removed to a minimum.

 If specifying as environment variables, prefix with "LUSTRE_"